HIV/AIDS and Pregnancy

 Get tested during pregnancy.
 All pregnant women should have an HIV test.

-Get treated during pregnancy.
+Get treated before and during pregnancy.
 Work with a specialist who can treat HIV during pregnancy.
 Take your medicine exactly as instructed.

 Don't breastfeed.
 Talk with your healthcare provider about formula feeding.